 He eluded them repeatedly and while fleeing took refuge at Kedarnath in the form of a bull.
 On being followed he dived into the ground, leaving his hump on the surface.
 The remaining portions of Lord Shiva appeared at four other places and are worshipped there as his manifestations.

 The arms appeared at Tungnath, the face at Rudranath, the belly at Madhmaheshwar and his locks (hair) with head at Kalpeshwar.
 Kedarnath and the four above-mentioned shrines are treated as Panch Kedar.

-It is guarded by two mountain ranges known as Nar & Narayan with the towering Neelkanth Peak providing a splendid backdrop.
+It is guarded by two mountain ranges known as Nar & Narayan with the Neelkanth Peak giving a splendid backdrop.

 Rejuvenate by taking a holy dip in River Ganga, recharge yourself with the hearty meals and delicious food and stroll around the narrow lanes and vibrant bazaars.
-Return to your place with full energy.